-In order to prevent information leakage by being monitored via communication paths, SSL encrypted communication is used between the TOE and client computers for the operations via a Web browser, communications using Printer Function and LAN-Fax Transmission, and communication with RC Gate.
+In order to prevent information leakage by being monitored via communication paths, SSL encrypted communication is used between the TOE and client computers for the operations via a Web browser and communications using Printer Function and LAN-Fax Transmission.
 IPsec communication and S/MIME communication are also used for the communications between the TOE and the clients.